Lightweight, Inexpensive Scale Models of Stone Walls

 Paint a Third Color and a Highlight

 To finish adding depth to your faux stone walls, dry brush a third layer of colored compound over your two previous layers.
-If you have been using a dry brush (a brush first loaded with paint that you press into paper to remove the paint from the tips of the brush) to drag across the stones, add the lightest color to some stones using the same technique.
+If you have been using a dry brush (a brush first loaded with paint that you press into a paper to remove the paint from the tips of the brush) to drag across the stones, add the lightest color to some stones using the same technique.
 If you were using small blotches of paint, continue using that technique.
-Experiment to see what... works best for you.
+Experiment to see what works best for you.

 Check Photos of Actual Stone Walls for Reference

 Compare your stone finish to photos of actual stone walls if you can.
 The lightest color should be only on the outermost surfaces of the stones, the areas which would be most exposed to light.

 Add Flecks for Stone Texture With Spatter Techniques

 In some scales, a spatter technique works well to add detail to faux stone.
 You can use a stiff brush or an old toothbrush and run a palette knife across the bristles away from the surface you want to spatter, to produce speckles of color on the stone.
 Spattering can be done with any of your three colors, once you have the lightest color in place.
 Spattering will help balance color areas which appear too light or too dark.

 Balance out The Final Miniature Faux Stone Effect